jaimit25/MacOSAppBundleGenerator/README.md

 #### ⚡ Language
  - shell-Script

-This repository contains Script to Generate AppBundle for MacOSX, By-default it is set to Cpp executable file. (path to Update executable file(main) :  /Contents/MacOS/main).
+This repository contains Script to Generate AppBundle for MacOSX without XCode, By-default it is set to Cpp executable file. (path to Update executable file(main) :  /Contents/MacOS/main).

 #### Talk to me about